kubernetes-sigs/kwok/docs/examples/kwok-manage-nodes-and-pods.md

 ## Update spec of nodes or pods

-In a kwok context, Nodes and Pods are nothing but pure API objects so feel free to mutate their API specs to do whatever simulation / testing you want.
+In a Kwok context, Nodes and Pods are nothing but pure API objects so feel free to mutate their API specs to do whatever simulation or testing you want.